Parotid Duct Obstruction

-The passageway into your mouth can become blocked for various reasons.
+The parotid duct can become blocked for different reasons.
 When this happens, the area can become inflamed.
 Generally, your gland starts to make saliva during a meal.
-However, because of a blockage, the saliva might start to back up into the parotid gland.
+But because of a blockage, the saliva might start to back up into the parotid gland.
 This can cause pain and swelling.
-Sometimes, the gland and duct can become infected as a result.
+Sometimes the gland and duct can become infected as a result.

 Men may be at a slightly higher risk for parotid duct obstruction.
 The condition is rare in children.
-As a whole, parotid duct obstruction is fairly uncommon.
+In general, parotid duct obstruction is not very common.

 What causes parotid duct obstruction?